gradle/gradle/design-docs/model-rules-targets.md

 Mark a rule as applicable to all elements of a given type.

-- Add an `@Each` annotation that can be applied to a rule method, which applies the rule to each element of the given type.
+- Add an `@Each` annotation that can be attached to a rule method, which applies the rule to each element of the given type.
 - Cannot be used with `@Path` to select the subject.

 For example: